Prescription Drug Addiction Treatment

 While prescription drugs are among the most highly abused substances, these medications are intended for good reasons.
 The reason for the prescription is valid for the symptoms present, and the patient plans to take them as prescribed until it is no longer needed.

 However, during the course of taking the medication, this individual may find he/she truly enjoys the effect the drug produces.
 It becomes an elusive sensation that the patient wants more and more of.
 After a long period of taking prescription drugs, a person can easily become physically dependent on the medication.
 Once a physical dependence is created, addiction can take hold and all rational reasoning disappears.
 An individual will keep returning to the doctor for refills of the substance until they get cut off.
 The high cost ultimately drives many prescription drug abusers to purchase cheaper, more illicit substances, such as heroin.
-A prescription drug addiction can be very powerful and produce serious long-term effects.
+Prescription drug addiction can be very powerful and produce serious long-term effects.

 Commonly Abused Medications